osandov/drgn/README.md

 Getting Started
 ---------------

+`drgn` can be used as a command line tool or as a library.
+For the latter, see the `drgn.lib` module.
+The rest of this section describes using the CLI; the CLI is basically a wrapper around the library which provides a nice interface, including history and tab completion.

 To debug the running kernel, run `sudo drgn -k`.
 To debug a running program, run `sudo drgn -p $PID`.
 To debug a core dump (either a kernel vmcore or a userspace core dump), run `drgn -c $PATH`.

-`drgn` has an interactive mode and a script mode.
-If no arguments are passed, `drgn` runs in interactive mode; otherwise, the given script is run with the given arguments. `drgn` is actually just the Python interpreter initialized with a `prog` object representing the debugged program:
+The `drgn` CLI has an interactive mode and a script mode.
+If no arguments are passed, `drgn` runs in interactive mode; otherwise, the given script is run with the given arguments.
+The `drgn` CLI is actually just the Python interpreter initialized with a `prog` object representing the debugged program:

 ```
 $ sudo drgn -k